 Defining essential businesses

-The coronavirus pandemic has introduced a new normal.
-Good hygiene habits and proper sanitation have become as important as eating, livelihood and exercise; conversations exist entirely online, and businesses have now been divided into two: essential and non-essential.
+The COVID-19 pandemic has introduced a new normal.
+Good hygiene habits and proper sanitation have become as important as eating, livelihood, and exercise; conversations exist entirely online, and businesses have now been divided into two: essential and non-essential.

-In contrast, non-essential businesses are those that people frequent for entertainment like gyms, cinemas, theaters, malls and museums.
+In contrast, non-essential businesses are those that people frequent for entertainment like gyms, cinemas, malls. and museums.
 Non-essential businesses have been temporarily shut down to avoid becoming a hub for unnecessary social interaction and possible virus transmission.

 While considered an essential business under normal circumstances, public transportation has also been halted in order to avoid large crowds.
-As an alternative, the Pasig City government, for example, declared bikes as an essential mode of transportation to help essential workers get to their respective workplaces.
-Provisions of the executive order also allowed bicycle repair and maintenance shops to operate during the lockdown.
+As an alternative, the Pasig City government, for example, declared bikes as an essential mode of transportation Provisions of the executive order also allowed bicycle repair and maintenance shops to operate during the lockdown.

 And although bars and restaurants are loosely considered non-essential, a short-term solution was to tweak their business models to fit into the limits of the quarantine, offering takeaway and delivery services or making uncooked menu items available for the public to order and cook in the safety of their own homes.

-Although differences between essential and non-essential businesses vary throughout regions, there is one thing in common for all the businesses that are still operational during the pandemic: the responsibility to ensure the safety of staff and consumers by adhering to strict quarantine and social distancing measures.
+Although differences between essential and non-essential businesses vary throughout regions, there is one thing in common: the responsibility to ensure the safety of staff and consumers by adhering to strict quarantine and social distancing measures.